ThomasRambaud/Youtube-Embed-Universal-Tracking/README.md

     <script type="text/javascript" src="yeut-1.0.js"></script>

 2 (optional) .
 If you use Google Analytics, no worries, all the tracking is done automaticaly.
 Otherwise, you must, after you included
-YEUTA, redefine the following function:
+YEUT, redefine the following function:

     YTAnalyticsTrack = function(category, action, label){
         // category is "Videos" per default